Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Approach

 We next discuss a learning theoretic perspective on how we should learn models when the underlying data evolves with time.
-For the purposes of this section, suppose we have $m$ input-output pairs $D_t = \cbr{(x_i,y_i)}_{i=1}^m$ that are independent and identically distributed from $p_t(x,y)$ for $t=1,\ldots,T$ (note that these are data from each time instant, there can be correlations across time).
-We seek to learn hypotheses $\hbar = \rbr{h_t}_{t=1,\ldots,T} \in H^T$ using these samples that can generalize on new samples from distributions $\rbr{p_t}_{t=1,\ldots,T}$ respectively.
-We have denoted the joint hypothesis space as $H^T$.
-A typical uniform convergence bound on the population risk of one $h_t$ suggests that if
+For the purposes of this section, suppose we have $m$ input-output pairs $D_t = \cbr{(x_i,y_i)}_{i=1}^m$ where $x_i$ are the inputs and $y_i \in \{0,1\}$ are the binary outputs, that are independent and identically distributed from $p_t(x,y)$ for $t=1,\ldots,T$.
+Note that data from each time instant are IID, there can be correlations across time.
+Unlike the preceding sections when time was real-valued, we will only consider integer-valued time.